Rishany2004/VLSI-LAB-EXP-2/README.md

-EXP NO 2:SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS
+EXP NO 2 : SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS

 DATE:

 AIM:

       To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.

 APPARATUS REQUIRED:

       Xilinx 14.7
       Spartan6 FPGA

 PROCEDURE:

 STEP:1  Start  the Xilinx navigator, Select and Name the New project.